Narrandera

-Narrandera (/nəˈrændərə/ nə-RAN-dər-ə), until around 1949 also spelled "Narandera", is a town located in the central Riverina region of south-western New South Wales, Australia.
+Narrandera (/nəˈrændərə/ nə-RAN-dər-ə; wiradjuri: Narrangdhuray), until around 1949 also spelled "Narandera", is a town in the central Riverina region of south-western New South Wales, Australia.
 The town lies on the junction of the Newell and Sturt highways, adjacent to the Murrumbidgee River, and it is considered the gateway to the Murrumbidgee Irrigation Area.
 At the 2021 census, Narrandera had a population of 3,783.